REVIEWS

 BBC Introducing

-“a pulsating, trippy nod to the late 60s, this talented, Bath, England-based artist is one to watch and groove to for the long haul.”
+“A pulsating, trippy nod to the late 60s, this talented, Bath, England-based artist is one to watch and groove to for the long haul.”

 Alan Haber, Buhdge, review of She's Not All That E.P.